about the area

 You can purchase round trip tickets online ahead of time or try your luck at the counter.

 There is currently only one airline company, LC Peru, that has daily flights between Lima and Huaraz.
 The flights last about 50 minutes, is typically affordable, but has luggage weight restrictions that should be taken into consideration.
-Each passenger is restricted to 15 kg (33 lbs) for checked bags and 5 kg (11 lbs) carry on.
 Please note that the airport is not located in Huaraz, but 20 km away in Anta.

 getting Around Huaraz - to the Cordillera Blanca